240 – Dress Code

 G. Any approved accommodation must be noted in writing and specifically describe the accommodation being made by the HCSO.
 The written approval must be placed in the employee’s personnel file.

-1. If an employee is not satisfied with the ruling of the Sheriff, or his or her designee, the employee may request a hearing with the Sheriff to present his or her reasons for the request for the accommodation or the objections to the specific nature of the approval or denial.
+1. If an employee is not satisfied with the ruling of the Chief Deputy, the employee may request a hearing with the Sheriff to present their reasons for the request for the accommodation or the objections to the specific nature of the approval or denial.
+The Sheriff’s determination will be final if a hearing is requested.

 2. A denial of a request for accommodation must state the reasons for such denial.

-H. In the event that an accommodation becomes a health or safety issue for any employee, inmate, or the public, the Sheriff reserves the right to cancel a previously approved accommodation.
+H. In the event that an accommodation becomes a health or safety issue for any employee, inmate, or the public, the Sheriff or Chief Deputy reserves the right to cancel a previously approved accommodation.

-NOTE: An employee may appeal the cancellation of an accommodation as he or she would the denial of an accommodation.
+NOTE: An employee may appeal the cancellation of an accommodation as they would the denial of an accommodation.

-The dress code applies to HCSO employees while on-duty, or any time they are acting on behalf of the HCSO, as well as when off-duty where specified.
+The dress code applies to HCSO employees and HCSO contract employees working in HCSO facilities or on HCSO property while on-duty, or any time they are acting on behalf of the HCSO, as well as when off-duty where specified.

-Personnel assigned to a covert operations assignment, or those assigned to duties that require uniform modification for specific duties not addressed in this policy, may be excluded from compliance with specific portions of the policy.
+Personnel assigned to a covert operations assignment, or those assigned to duties that require uniform modification for specific duties not addressed in this policy, may be excluded from compliance with specific portions of the policy by their division commander.

 If an HCSO-issued part of the uniform becomes unserviceable, the employee must return the item to Uniform Supply for replacement.

-While off duty, deputies must carry or have in their immediate possession their HCSO-issued badge or valid HCSO identification, and an approved, fully-loaded firearm.
+A. While off duty and with the exceptions described below, deputies must carry or have in their immediate possession their HCSO-issued badge or valid HCSO identification, and an approved, fully-loaded firearm.
 The firearm should be concealed, and carried properly in a holster and in such a manner that it would be secure from movement and unauthorized access.

 This section does not apply when the deputy is engaged in activities (e.g., sports) that make carrying such identification and weapon impractical or during activities such as attending educational classes, a place of worship, or traveling outside the State of Texas.